b4dpxl/tools/README.md

 ## subdomain_hijack_checker_mt.py
 Multi-threaded version of `subdomain_hijack_checker.py`

+## swagger_endpoint_extractor.py
+Extract a simple list of endpoints from a Swagger/OpenAPI JSON document

 ## tls_server.py
 Start a SSl/TLS listener with your choice of protocol.
 Useful for testing protocol version support.
 The protocol versions supported are reliant on the version of OpenSSL available on the host.